-As of each balance sheet date, the ESF evaluates securities holdings in an unrealized loss position.
+As of each balance sheet date, the ESF evaluates available-for-sale securities holdings in an unrealized loss position.
 For debt securities, the ESF considers whether it has the ability and intent to hold the investment until a market price recovery and considers whether evidence indicating the cost of the investment is recoverable outweighs evidence to the contrary.
 Based on the circumstances present at the date of evaluation, if we do not expect a full recovery of value or do not intend to hold such securities until they have fully recovered their carrying value, we recognize an impairment charge.

-During the year ended September 30, 2016, the euro has remained depreciated in value.
-The euro decline against the dollar since September 30, 2013 approximated 17% at both September 30, 2016 and 2015.
-Given the level of decline and current outlook, ESF does not expect to recover the dollar equivalent invested for certain euro-denominated securities in the near term and/or before their maturity.
-Accordingly, ESF has recognized other-than-temporary impairment on German Bonds, French Bonds and French Notes with a maturity date before the end of fiscal year 2017.
+During the year ended September 30, 2019, the euro depreciated in value against the dollar relative to a number of previous years when euro securities were purchased.
+Given the level of decline and current outlook, ESF does not reasonably expect to recover the dollar equivalent invested for one certain euro denominated security in the near term and/or before its maturity.
+Accordingly, ESF has recognized other-than-temporary impairment on a certain German Bond based on the expectation of recoverability.

-NOTE 4-INVESTMENT SECURITIES AND OTHER FOREIGN CURRENCY DENOMINATED ASSETS (Continued
+NOTE 4-INVESTMENT SECURITIES AND OTHER FOREIGN CURRENCY DENOMINATED ASSETS (Continued)